Trtamim/Bank-Note-Authenticator-App-Deployment/Bank note authentication ml end to end project/README.md

-Algorithms used:
+Algorithms used:\n
-• Random Forest Classification
+• Random Forest Classification\n
-• Please press the ⭐ button, if it helps you in anyway or you like it.
+• Please press the ⭐ button, if it helps you in anyway or you like it.\n Deployment link:https://bank-note-authenticator-ml-app.herokuapp.com/
-Deployment link:https://bank-note-authenticator-ml-app.herokuapp.com/